Tuesday, December 26, 2017

 Saturday, June 3, 2017

-I usually assume in these pages that the space we live in has an absolute frame of reference, as Newton taught, and which Einstein taught against.
-Not only that, but that this frame of reference is a condensate of some sort, rather like the water that a fish swims in.
+That the space we live in has an absolute frame of reference, as Newton taught, and which Einstein taught against.
+This frame of reference is a condensate, like the water that a fish swims in.

-I also assume that the divide-and-conquer strategy that has served science so well thus far can blithely continue with the (conceptual) dis assembly of this space into its constituent particles.
-At that point the question arises if these particles are situated in yet another space, older and larger than ours, or if you go direct to spacelessness, where entities have to be treated like Platonic forms.
-In the former case, one wonders if that older, larger space in turn comes apart into particles situated in a still older and larger, etc, etc, ad infinitum.
+The divide-and-conquer strategy that has served science so well thus far can blithely continue with the conceptual disassembly of this space into its constituent particles.
+The question arises if these particles are situated in yet another space, older and larger than ours, or if we go direct to spacelessness, where entities have to be treated like Platonic forms.
+In the former case, does that older, larger space in turn comes apart into particles situated in a still older and larger, etc, etc, ad infinitum.

-I am told that infinities are the death of theories.
-Nevertheless, let us hold our noses and continue with the Russian Dolls idea, merely assuming that the nesting sequence is not infinite and will not be infinite until the entire multi verse is infinitely old, because the "dolls" form one by one, by ordinary gravitational collapse, from the outside in.
+Infinities are the death of theories.
+Nevertheless, let us hold our noses and continue with the Russian-dolls idea, merely assuming that the nesting sequence is not infinite and will not be infinite until the entire multi verse is infinitely old, because the "dolls" form one by one, by ordinary gravitational collapse, from the outside in.

-What, exactly, is it that collapses?
-Call them wave functions, following quantum mechanics.
-In the previous post, we see that wave functions are slightly particle-like in having a centre of symmetry.
+Wave functions would be the basic building blocks, following quantum mechanics.
 In the outermost space, previously called #, the wave crests always move at exactly the speed of light.

 This speed is not necessarily our speed of light, c, but more likely some vastly greater value.

 The space-forming particles of # are themselves aggregates with enough internal entropy to represent integers and enough secondary valences to form links to a set of nearest neighbors to produce a network that is a space.
 This space acts like a cellular automaton, with signals passing over the links to change the values of the stored integers in some orderly way.
-The wave functions are the stereotyped, stable figures that spontaneously develop in the automaton out of the initial noise mass left over from catastrophic gravitational collapse, or some abstract, spaceless equivalent.
+The wave functions are the stereotyped, stable figures that spontaneously develop in the automaton out of the initial noise mass left over from catastrophic gravitational collapse.

-Finally, assume that the dimensionality of a space increases steadily over time, suggesting that the number of links emanating from each node in the underlying network increases slowly but surely.
+The dimensionality of a space increases steadily over time, suggesting that the number of links emanating from each node in the underlying network increases slowly but surely.
 Macroscopically, this dimensionality increase could look something like protein folding.
-This does not yet explain gravity, a task for another day&&, but static nonlinearities in the automaton's representation system may be involved.*

-To facilitate discussion, let us label the Russian-dolls universes from the outside in, in the sequence 1, 2, 3,...etc, and call this number the "pupacity" of a given frame of reference.
+Let us label the Russian-dolls universes from the outside in, in the sequence 1, 2, 3,...etc, and call this number the "pupacity" of a given frame of reference.
 (From the Latin "pupa," meaning "doll.")
 Let us further shorten "pupacity" to "p" for symbol-compounding purposes.
-Thus, the consecutively labelled spaces can be referred to as p1 (our former "#"), p2, p3,... etc.
+Thus, the consecutively labelled spaces can be referred to as p1 (formerly "#"), p2, p3,... etc.

-A final, absolutely crucial assumption is that pn can exhibit global motions ("n" is some arbitrary pupacity), such as rotation, in the frame of reference of p(n-1).
-Yes, we are talking here about a whole, damned universe rotating as a rigid unit.
+pn can exhibit global motions ("n" is some arbitrary pupacity), such as rotation, in the frame of reference of p(n-1): a whole universe rotating as a rigid unit.
 Probably, it can drift and vibrate as well.

-Now, by the assumptions of the previous post, these global motions must be subtracted from the true, outer, speed-of-light speed of the wave crest to produce its apparent speed and direction when seen from within pn.
+Global motions must be subtracted from the true, outer, speed-of-light speed of the wave crest to produce its apparent speed and direction when seen from within pn.
 Thus, the universe's love of spinning and orbiting systems of all sizes is explained: a spinning, global-motion vector is being subtracted from the non-spinning, outermost one.
-As the0-pupacity of our frame of reference increases, more and more of these global vectors are being subtracted, causing the residual apparent motion to get progressively smaller.
-We would assume under current physics that the wave functions are acquiring more and more mass, to make them go slower and slower, but mass is just a fiction in the scenario presented above.
-However, the reliance of current physics on the mass construct is a golden opportunity to determine the pupacity of planet Earth.
+As the pupacity of the frame of reference increases, more and more of these global vectors are being subtracted, causing the residual apparent motion to get progressively smaller.
+We would assume under current physics that the wave functions are acquiring more and more mass, to make them go slower and slower, but mass is just a fiction in this scenario.
+However, the reliance of current physics on the mass construct is an opportunity to determine the pupacity of planet Earth: it is three.

-Three, because physics knows of three broad categories of particle mass: the photon, leptons, and baryons.
-The photon would be native to p1, leptons, such as electrons and positrons, would be native to p2, and baryons, such as protons and neutrons, would be native to p3, our own, dear home in the heavens.
+Three, because physics describes three broad categories of particle mass: the photon, leptons, and baryons.
+The photon would be native to p1, leptons, such as electrons and positrons, would be native to p2, and baryons, such as protons and neutrons, would be native to p3, our own sub-world.

-Some interpretations follow.
 The positron atom would be a standing-wave pattern made up of oppositely rotating wave functions, an electron and a positron, both native to p2.
 A neutron would be exactly the same thing, but native to p3.
-Note that both are unstable in isolation.

 Wednesday, May 31, 2017

-This post comes from considering how wavelike, low-frequency light becomes particle-like, high-frequency light as frequency is smoothly increased.
+How does wavelike, low-frequency light becomes particle-like, high-frequency light as frequency is smoothly increased?
 Waves are continuous, whereas particles are discontinuous; how, then, does the breakup occur?

 You have to put the source in the picture.
 Recoil of the source atom sends the wave function off in a specific direction, but the wave function is known to expand (about its center of symmetry?) as it goes.
 Presumably, it is the vector sum of these two motions that must equal the speed of light; either one is presumably free to take on some lower speed, say, that of a pitched softball.
 I conjecture that as frequency increases, the particle-like drift of the center progressively dominates the mixture at the expense of the local, wave-like expansion of the wave function about its center.
 This is how I see waves morphing into particles as the frequency increases.

-• All motions seen in this frame of reference will be observed to occur at the speed of light (c); no more, but no less, and only this frame of reference has this property.
+• All motions seen in this frame of reference will be observed to occur at the speed of light (c); and only this frame of reference has this property.

 • All speeds lower than c are illusions caused by the motion of the observer's frame of reference.